franzbu/EnhancedSpaces.spoon/README.md

 # EnhancedSpaces

-macOS introduced changes to Apple's Spaces feature that broke many third party tools that had added various enhancements.
+First things first: Who's this application for?
+Every power user sooner or later feels restricted by the confinements of a single screen; there is simply never enough space.
+While the obvious remedy is a multi-monitor arrangement, there is a lesser known solution that enables the user to have more then one screen on a single display: virtual screens or, as they are called in EnhancedSpaces, mSpaces.

+mSpaces have both advantages and disadvantages compared to multi-monitor arrangements.
+An advantage is that you don't have to move your neck and head around to look at another screen - using mSpaces is like swapping the individual monitors of your multi-monitor arrangement around by means of a keyboard shortcut.
+The obvious disadvantage if virtual screens is that you can't see more than one mSpace at the same time.
+However, while every user has a different workflow, for many of us this is simply unnecessary, with the benefits of virtual screens, in this case mSpaces, outweighing the downsides.

+I gave up on my multi-monitor arrangement in favor of virtual screens years ago and have never looked back.
+I started out using macOS' built-in Spaces and kept installing third-party tools that added much needed improvements to Apple's rather simplistic approach.

+However, macOS Sequoia Apple introded changes to Apple's Spaces that broke the third-party enhancements I had been used to for good.
+At that point, besides a variety of tools and applications, I also had many useful Hammerspoon extensions in place to fix the main compromises I had been confronted with.

-That is the reason EnhancedSpaces exists; it started as a replacement for Apple's Spaces - in EnhancedSpaces they are called mSpaces, providing features Apple doesn't, such as sticky windows and - most importantly, bringing back time-saving features such as moving windows between mSpaces quickly, opening windows on pre-arranged mSpaces and the latter optionally in pre-arranged sizes and positions.
+This is when I decided to develop an application that would be as uncompromising as possible when it comes to arranging my windows.
+EnhancedSpaces is the culmination of that.
+EnhancedSpaces has been developed with the goal of being intuitive to use as well as efficient, and it thus has time-saving features such as moving windows between mSpaces quickly, sticky windows, and opening windows on pre-arranged mSpaces - optionally in pre-arranged sizes and positions.

-As an additional feature, you can use EnhancedSpaces' integrated window manager for resizing and positioning your windows with keyboard shortcuts or, optionally, with the help of your mouse or trackpad.
+Optionally, there is an integrated window manager for resizing and positioning your windows with keyboard shortcuts or, optionally, with the help of your mouse or trackpad.

-EnhancedSpaces has been inspired by various applications, among them AeroSpace, Moom and BetterTouchTool.
-EnhancedSpaces has simplified my life with macOS; may it do the same for you.
+EnhancedSpaces had brought back everything I had before macOS Sequoia broke it and more and it has simplified my life with macOS; may it do the same for you.

 ## Installation